秋の芸北2021（一日目）/ North Hiroshima in Autumn 2021 – day 1

 Looking toward Mt.
 Garyu (Mt.
 Kario) from the shore of Hijiri Lake.
 I waited for the light to illuminate the mountain, but it became dark and I gave up and moved on.
 Later, I regretted it when I saw a dramatic sunset for a brief moment….

 However, although it is hard to tell from the photo, about the top half of Garyu Mountain has actually fallen off the leaves.
 Perhaps because the weather remained warm for a while after the start of autumn this year, the leaves seemed to have fallen too early only on the upper part of the mountain, where the temperature was lower.

 On this day, I am camping in my car at the Hijiri Lake Campground.
 The purpose is to take pictures, so although I am camping, I bring only the minimum amount of equipment.
 It was cold at night, so I cooked rice.
-I wanted to at least take a bath to warm up, so I looked for a bath that was available and found the words "Koita Goemon-buro" near the campground.
-Goemon-buro is an old style bath in Japan.
+I wanted to at least take a bath to warm up, so I looked for a bath that was available and found the words “Koita Goemon-buro” near the campground.
+Goemon-buro is an old style bath in Japan, which is heated directly from beneath, with a floating wooden lid on which the bather sits causing it to sink.
 It seemed to be a campground as well, but the bath could be used only for bathing, so I paid a visit.